 - Positioning and latching technique

 - Milk production (too much or too little)

 - Feeding twins/triplets

 - Managing breast-feeding when mother and baby are separated (vacation, employment, school, hospitalization, etc.)

 - Breast-feeding your baby with special medical problems

 - Pumping, storing and transporting milk

 - Introducing the bottle

-Mayo Clinic Health System is dedicated to helping you and your family achieve the best possible breast-feeding experience.
-For an outpatient or telephone consultation, call 507-594-2967.
+We are dedicated to helping you and your family have the best possible breast-feeding experience.
+Call us for a telephone consultation or to schedule an outpatient appointment.